4444dogs/minecrafter/README.md

 # Self-hosting
 Do you want more ways to configure Minecrafter, or just test out your contributions?
 Well than this tutorial is for you!
-Please not that this tutorial assumes that you have already created your Revolt bot on the frontend.
+Please note that this tutorial assumes that you have already created your Revolt bot on the frontend.

 ## Requirements
 * Python 3.10.5